How I Learned to Stop Worrying and Love the Burn

 In early Q4 of 2022, we were awarded 2 phase 1 SBIRs from the Air Force.
 This gave us an unexpected windfall of $150k to work with.
 With that wind in our sails, we hired up two extra technicians and pumped up the hours of a few of our existing contractors.
 Over the last few months of 2022, it made a palpable difference in our rate of progress.
 If there’s one thing I would change if I could go back in time, it would be to increase the hands on deck at the beginning of the year.
 The extra cash gave me the courage to do it, but in reality I think that the budget could have supported it earlier and that the speed we would have gotten in hitting our technical milestones would have totally paid for it.

 I suppose my New Year’s resolution is to listen to my co-founder and CTO (the estimable Nathan Saicheck) more on these issues.
 He’s pointed out several times that we still have no hot water at the office/shop.
 When we moved in, the old water heater had been taken out and we ended up using the closet as a server room.
-When people have brought it up (particularly this winter), I have typically responded with something along the lines of: “We have a teapot!
-What do you need a water heater for!?” or “Ooooh look at the pampered Silicon Valley employee.
-Are your hands cold?
-Would you like me to warm the water for you personally, yOuR mAJeStY?”.

 In 2023, I’m going to try and take a deep breath, relax, and embrace the fact that we can afford some basic comforts, automation, manpower, and longer-term investments in our productivity.
 I’m going to try and stop worrying and learn to love the burn.